- Visa and Immigration Services

 - O-1 Extraordinary Ability

 - Travel Information

 - Change of Address

 - Contact Visa and Immigration Services

-The Visa and Immigration Services Administration (VISA) office provides a wide array of services to departments and over 200 international employees and visiting scientists coming to Cedars-Sinai.
-VISA, a division of Human Resources Compliance, provides comprehensive immigration advising services, programs and informational resources that facilitate the hiring of international employees in support of Cedars-Sinai's mission and help international scholars and their families in achieving their academic, professional and personal goals.
+The Visa and Immigration Compliance (VIC) team provides a wide array of services to departments and over 500 international employees and visiting scientists coming to Cedars-Sinai.
+VIC, a division of the HR Service Center, provides comprehensive immigration advising services, programs and informational resources that facilitate the hiring of international employees in support of Cedars-Sinai's mission and help international scholars and their families in achieving their academic, professional and personal goals.

-In addition to oversight of Cedars-Sinai's immigration services, the VISA office also oversees I-9 compliance for the medical center.
+In addition to oversight of Cedars-Sinai's immigration services, the VIC office also oversees I-9 compliance for the medical center.